WHUIR/Cheese-LLM/README.md

 ## Usage
 ### To be updated!
-We offer int8 quantizations, which will largely reduce the GPU memory consumption (i.e., only 7GB) and enable deployment in GPUs like 3090, 4090.
+We offer int8 quantizations, which will largely reduce the GPU memory consumption (i.e., only 7GB) and enable deployment in GPUs like 3090, 4090 and other medium alternatives.

 ## Evaluation and Benchmark